SuPoTing/YOLOv8-GUI-PySide6/README.md

 - If you check the save results, they will be saved in the `./run` path
 - The UI design file is `home.ui`, if you modify it, you need to use the `pyside6-uic home.ui > ui/home.py` command to regenerate the `.py` file
 - The resource file is `resources.qrc`, if you modify the default icon, you need to use the `pyside6-rcc resoures.qrc > ui/resources_rc.py` command to regenerate the `.py` file
-- In the rotated bounding box (obb) mode in `Detect mode`, if you want to use your own trained obb model, you need to add `obb` to the filename, such as `yolov8n-obb.pt`.
+- In the Oriented bounding box (obb) mode in `Detect mode`, if you want to use your own trained obb model, you need to add `obb` to the filename, such as `yolov8n-obb.pt`.
 If "obb" is not added, it will only enter the general detection mode.
 ## Existing Features
 ### 1. Mode Selection
 - Image Classification